• Skip to primary navigation

 • 2 tablespoon porridge powder

-• 1.5 cups milk i use full fat
+• 1.5 cups milk i use full fat, use plant based milk for vegan

 • 2 teaspoon sugar or to taste